Johanpmeert/TWCtestv3/README.md

 Experimenting with the setting of the maximum power draw from the grid will allow to minimize the cost while being sure that the car can be fully charged.

 My hardware:
-- raspberry pi zero W, with java installed with command 'sudo apt install openjdk-8-jre-zero'
+- raspberry pi zero W, with java installed with command 'sudo apt install openjdk-8-jre-zero', with an added HAT to provide a RJ45 network connection
 - RS485 adapter from amazon, arceli ftdi ft232rl usb/ttl/rs485

 Contents of a typical config.txt file (one will be created if it does not exist):